m0g/officina/src/en/index.md

   concerts or workshops, we explore various artistic expressions and give a stage to those we want to support.
 title: A cross-disciplinary project space
-description: 'Officina Kreuzberg is a contemporary workspace run as a collective whose aim is to develop new ways of working and nurture the local community with an inclusive and social approach.
-At the intersection of the atelier, the home, the event space and the co-working, it’s a cross-disciplinary project space for experimentation, production, exchange, performance and exhibition that fosters multiple forms of creative practices and long-term artistic collaborations. '
+description: "Officina Kreuzberg is a contemporary workspace run as a collective whose aim is to develop new ways of working and nurture the local community with an inclusive and social approach.
+At the intersection of the atelier, the home, the event space and the co-working, it’s a cross-disciplinary project space for experimentation, production, exchange, performance and exhibition that fosters multiple forms of creative practices and long-term artistic collaborations. "
 we_share_skills_description: |-
   Since its inception, Officina Kreuzberg stands for shared influences and artistic solidarity.